mdolidon/hamster/README.md

 ## Meet the Hamster

-The Hamster is made to hoard websites, partly or completely, to duplicate their content online or make them available offline.
+The Hamster is made to hoard websites, partly or completely, to duplicate their content online or make them available offline in an adapted form.
 It trots across their pages following rules that you set.
 It was designed with very large jobs in mind that require a fair amount of flexibility (such as bulletin boards) and emphasized reliability, but is also well suited for simple jobs.

 ## How to